-- 76. Pursuant to Article 19 paragraph (2) and (3) of the Law, the Commission may declare a concentration compatible with the provisions of the Law also before the initiation of proceedings, where it is confident that following modification a notified concentration no longer raises serious doubts within the meaning of Article 19 paragraph (1) item 3). - 77.
-Parties can submit proposals for commitments to the Commission on an informal basis, even before notification.
+IV.
+ASPECTS OF PROCEDURE FOR SUBMISSION OF COMMITMENTS 1.
+Phase I 76.
+Pursuant to Article 20 paragraph (2) of the Law the Commission may declare a concentration compatible with the provisions of the Law also before the initiation of proceedings, where it is confident that following modification a notified concentration no longer raises serious doubts within the meaning of Article 20 paragraph (1) item 3).

+- 77. Parties can submit proposals for commitments to the Commission on an informal basis, even before notification.
 They should submit the commitments to the Commission timely, in order Commission to have enough time to analyze the same.
 The Commission informs the parties about its serious doubts in due time before that deadline, so the parties have sufficient time to submit proposals for commitments.
-Where the parties submit commitments, the deadline for the Commission's decision pursuant to Article 24 paragraph (1) of the Law is extended from 25 to 35 working days. - 78.
-In order to form the basis of a decision pursuant to Article 19 paragraph (2), proposals for commitments must meet the following requirements: - (a) They shall fully specify the substantive and implementing commitments entered into by the parties; - (b) They shall be signed by a person duly authorized to do so; - (c) They shall be accompanied by the information about the submitted commitments (as explained above in paragraph 7); and - (d) They shall be accompanied by a non-confidential version of the commitments.
-The non-confidential version of the commitments must allow third parties to fully assess the workability and the effectiveness of the proposed remedies to remove the competition concerns. - 79.
+Where the parties submit commitments, the deadline for the Commission's decision pursuant to Article 20 paragraph (1) of the Law is extended from 25 to 35 working days. - 78.
+In order to form the basis of a decision pursuant to Article 20 paragraph (2), proposals for commitments must meet the following requirements: - (a) They shall fully specify the substantive and implementing commitments entered into by the parties; - (b) They shall be signed by a person duly authorized to do so; - (c) They shall be accompanied by the information about the submitted commitments (as explained above in paragraph 7); and - (d) They shall be accompanied by a non-confidential version of the commitments.
+The nonconfidential version of the commitments must allow third parties to fully assess the workability and the effectiveness of the proposed remedies to remove the competition concerns. - 79.
 Proposals submitted by the parties in accordance with these requirements will be assessed by the Commission.
 The Commission will consult third parties and it may also, if appropriate, consult the competent national regulatory authorities.
-In addition, in cases involving a geographic market that is wider than the Republic of Macedonia or where, for reasons related to the viability of the business, the scope of the business to be divested is wider than the territory of Republic of Macedonia, the non-confidential version of the proposed remedies may also be discussed with competition authorities within the framework of the bilateral cooperation agreements with these authorities. - 80.
+In addition, in cases involving a geographic market that is wider than the Republic of Macedonia or where, for reasons related to the viability of the business, the scope of the business to be divested is wider than the territory of Republic of Macedonia, the non-confidential version of the proposed remedies may also be discussed with competition authorities within the framework of the Community's bilateral cooperation agreements with these countries. - 80.
 Commitments in phase I can only be accepted where the competition problem is readily identifiable and can easily be remedies.
-The competition problem therefore needs to be so straightforward and the remedies so clear-cut that it is not necessary to enter into an in-depth investigation and that the commitments are sufficient to clearly rule out 'serious doubts' within the meaning of Article 19 paragraph (1) item 3) of the Law.
-Where the assessment confirms that the proposed commitments remove the grounds for serious doubts on this basis, the Commission clears the merger in phase I.
+The competition problem therefore needs to be so straightforward and the remedies so clear-cut that it is not necessary to enter into an in-depth investigation and that the commitments are sufficient to clearly rule out 'serious doubts' within the meaning of Article 20 paragraph (1) item 3) of the Law.
+Where the assessment confirms that the proposed commitments remove the grounds for serious doubts on this basis, the Commission clears the merger in phase I. - 81.
+Due to the time-constraints in phase I, it is particularly important for the parties to submit in a timely manner to the Commission the information required in the Regulation for the criteria for properly assess of the concentrations, the content and workability of the commitments and their suitability to maintain conditions of effective competition in the common market on a permanent basis.
+If the parties do not comply with the obligation in the Regulation, the Commission may not be able to conclude that the proposed commitments will remove the grounds for serious doubts.